SaddlebackCollegeRobotics/isaac-ros_dev_2022_23/README.md

 ## How to run the encoder or decoder:
 1. Run the docker container using the `start_docker.bash` file.

-2. Once within docker, run the `start_encoder.bash` or `start_decoder.bash`.
+2. Once within docker, run the `start_encoder.bash` or `start_decoder.bash`:

+Notes:
+- If you get a "cannot find package" error from ROS, you may need to do `source install/setup.bash`
-  a.
-If you are unable to run the scripts, you may need to add executable permissions to the files.
+- If you are unable to run the scripts, you may need to add executable permissions to the files.
-  b.
-If you get a "cannot find package" error from ROS, you may need to do `source install/setup.bash`